 Rory Waterman – General editor, second-rate finger-waving sub-designer

 Rory has a BA and PhD from the University of Leicester, and an MA from Durham, all in English literature.
 He is Lecturer in English and Creative Writing at Nottingham Trent University, where he leads the MA in Creative Writing.
 His first poetry collection is Tonight the Summer’s Over (Carcanet, 2013), a PBS Recommendation shortlisted for the Seamus Heaney Prize.
 He writes regularly for the TLS and other publications, and his literary criticism includes Belonging and Estrangement in the Poetry of Philip Larkin, R. S. Thomas and Charles Causley (Ashgate, 2014).
 Visit www.rorywaterman.com.

 Nick Everett – General editor

 Nick studied English at Oxford University and at Yale University, and is Senior Lecturer in English and American Studies at the University of Leicester.
 He has published widely on contemporary British and American poetry, and on creative writing as a subject for university study.

 Libby Peake – Fiction editor, designer in chief

 Libby has a BA in English from McGill University in Montreal, and an MA in English Studies from Durham University.
 She is a full-time editor for Resource Media, Bristol, and edits Resource magazine.
-She also edits Green World, the official magazine of the Green Party.
+She also edits Green World, the official magazine of the Green Party of England and Wales.